reenygeorge/reenygeorge.github.io/index.md

 </div>
 <br>

 I come from Kerala, a land of backwaters, coconut palms, green mountains and Ayurveda,  all of which I took for granted growing up.
+Having lived in London long enough, I now proudly call UK my second home.

 I began my career in software engineering after graduating in Computer Science with my last role at Symbian/Nokia, before transitioning to academia to pursue research in Cognitive Neuroscience.
 My interest in Neuroscience began from reading books during my commute, a curiosity that ultimately became one of the most enjoyable and inspiring decisions of my life.